zlt1213/sim_bot/README.md

 # Simulated Robots Package
 Minimal simulation for robots using ROS2 and Gazebo(Classic and New).
 This package provides all of the necesarry files to get a simulated robot up and running.
 This includes the urdf, parameters and launch files for a robot capable of sensing its enviroment, mapping and localization, as well as autonamous and tele-operated navigation.
 There is only a 2-wheeled differential drive.
-Currently three sensors are implemented: a camera, a depth camera, and 2D lidar.
+Currently four sensors are implemented: camera, depth camera, and 2D & 3D lidars.
 The package has been tested to work humble and foxy, it will be upgraded to work with jazzy and new gazebo in the near future.

 ### Work in progress
 The package is still being worked on and early in development